davidpyzhao/lab-05/README.md

 | `Yaaqoob` | `yaaqoob` |

 ## Notes
 delete button is located when editing a city inside the citylist.
-Select a created city then the delete button will be present
+Select a created city then the delete button will be present in the model